AKing-283/Career-advisor/README.md

 - Open an issue on GitHub
 - Reach out to the community

-## Contributing

-We love contributions!
-Whether it's:
-- Adding new career paths
-- Improving the matching algorithm
-- Fixing bugs
-- Making the interface better

-Just fork the repo and send us a pull request!

 ## License

 This project is open source and available under the MIT License.

 ---

-Made with ❤️ by career enthusiasts who want to help others find their perfect career path!